10 Best Trekking Routes in Nepal

 Everest Base camp is one of the world’s popular trekking routes of the world.
-This trek is designed to fulfill the dreams of many people to experience the historic route to the base of the world’s highest mountains.
+This trek is designed to fulfil the dreams of many people to experience the historic route to the base of the world’s highest mountains.
 It is a popular trekking destination for trekkers since its very first expedition in 1953.
-It is famous for beautifully snow capped mountain peaks, big glaciers and sharp ridge-lines of the Everest Himalayas.
-This trek is the is heart of Khumbu region as well as Amazing destination for Hiking to have perfect answer for its remarkable beauty of ”’Roof of The world”.
+It is famous for beautifully snow-capped mountain peaks, big glaciers and sharp ridge-lines of the Everest Himalayas.
+This trek is the heart of the Khumbu region as well as an amazing destination for Hiking to have a perfect answer for its remarkable beauty of "Roof of The world".
 It is a 12-14 days trek.
 The first point starts from Lukla, which is at 2828 metres.
 The trekking ends at 5545 metres, which is at Everest Base Camp.

 Where you will get to see the breathtaking view of the world’s highest mountain, The Mt.
 Everest.
 You will get to see Mt.
 Everest 8,848m, Mt.Thamserku, Mt.
 Kantega, Mt.
 Amadablan 6,812m, Mt.
 Lhotse 8,516m, Mt.
 Nuptse 7,855m, Mt.
 Pomari 7,161m, Mt.
 Kwangde-Ri, Mt.Makalu 8,463m with more than 150 mountains randomly during the route which gives greater exposure to Alpine lovers.

 Everest Base Camp Trek starts after having a 35m flight from Kathmandu.
-During the flight time you will see the amazing view of rivers, hills and highlands all the way to Lukla.
-Which is at an 2,828m altitude.
-You will get to see some rare wild animal like Musk Deer, Deer, Blue sheep, Thar, snow leopard etc. You can see different species of Birds like Danfe , Munal , Kalij Himalayan Pheasant that will add more color during your trek.
-Everest Base Camp Trek has more excited topography of mysterious and land of Great Himalayan Range.
-Physically it is quite challenging to get there but once you are fully prepared, you will have the most amazing times of your life.
-After reaching the Everest Base Camp, you will move towards Kala Patthar at 5555 meter.
+During the flight time, you will see the amazing view of rivers, hills and highlands all the way to Lukla.
+Which is at 2,828 m. altitude.
+You will get to see some rare wild animal like Musk Deer, Deer, Blue sheep, Thar, snow leopard etc. You can see different species of Birds like Danfe, Monal, Kalij Himalayan Pheasant that will add more colour during your trek.
+Everest Base Camp Trek has more exciting topography of the mysterious land of the Great Himalayan Range.
+Physically, it is quite challenging to get there but once you are fully prepared, you will have the most amazing times of your life.
+After reaching the Everest Base Camp, you will move towards Kala Patthar at 5555 meters.

-Trekking to Annapurna Base Camp is the other amazingly perfect trekking routes of the world.
-This trek is the amazing mixture of splendid natural scenery and rich cultural diversity.
-It is a 10 day trek where you will get to see the amazing mountains of the world.
+Trekking to Annapurna Base Camp is the other amazingly perfect trekking route of the world.
+This Annapurna Base Camp trek is an amazing mixture of splendid natural scenery and rich cultural diversity.
+It is a 10-day trek where you will get to see the amazing mountains of the world.

 This is one of the most beautiful treks that combine easy walking with majestic scenery and a mix of cultures unmatched by any other treks in Nepal.
 The ethnic villages of Ghandruk (HQ of Annapurna) and Chhomrong are the most intimidating villages trekkers encounter during the trek.